St. Dominic Catholic Church (Washington, D.C.): Holy Name Society

 St. Dominic Church hosted a chapter of the Holy Name Society.

 The Ladies Sodality of Our Lady

 St. Dominic Church hosted a chapter of the Ladies' Sodality.

-Young Catholics’ Friend Society
+Young Catholics' Friend Society

-A philanthropic group known as the "Young Catholics' Friend Society" which funded free schools is mentioned in connection with the parish and diocese in news articles in the mid 19th century.
+A philanthropic group known as the "Young Catholics' Friend Society" which funded free schools, is mentioned in connection with the parish and diocese in news articles in the mid-19th century.

 School

 A school existed in connection to St. Dominic's until the 1950s, when urban renewal began in much of Southwest D.C.
 The school sat where a section of Interstate 395 runs today.
-In 1948, during an era of widespread racial segregation, Patrick Cardinal O'Boyle, Archbishop of Washington directed the integration of all Catholic schools and activities.
-The last graduation was held in 1957 prior to the demolition of the school for urban renewal.
+In 1948, during an era of widespread racial segregation, Patrick Cardinal O'Boyle, Archbishop of Washington, directed the integration of all Catholic schools and activities.
+The last graduation was held in 1957, before the demolition of the school for urban renewal.